DSchroer/ChainLinq/README.md

 ## Roadmap

-* Add support for OrderBy and other property based Linq methods
 * Add support for First, FirstOrDefault and other terminating Linq methods
 * Add support for Select, SelectMany and other projecting methods
 * Integrating with other query providers like LinqToSQL